 CLOTHES.
 For the moment, we can carry on as we are more or less.
 I think it’s over 50 that the game changes (also, I need more time to save up).
 I feel as if I’m still wearing the sort of clothes I wore when I was 12.
 Mind you, I was kind of old for my age then, and now, while I’m not shopping in Top Shop for entire outfits, I probably go to a lot of the same places that teenagers go to – but that’s because mothers and daughters go to the same shops (Zara, Whistles, Jigsaw).
 I’d like to be exclusively buying expensively tailored dresses from Prada and Preen, or only wearing Louboutins or something but I don’t have the cash or borrowing power.
 What has changed is that I know my shape, I know what suits me, and I don’t deviate from it no matter how trendy or appealing the brightly printed tulip skirt may be.
 I don’t even need to try things on in a changing room to know whether it will work.
 This is a bonus.

 ACCESSORIES.
 I think there’s something about turning 40 that makes you wear large silver or gold cuffs on your wrists from hereon in.
 Also, all bags must be made from ‘real’ fabric, whether cotton or leather.
 Plastic just will not do.

 MURDER MYSTERIES.
 Couldn’t have been less interested in these last year.
-I would say this was because there were some great new murder mysteries about – I like to snuggle up on the sofa to watch Endeavour (‘Morse’ as a young man in the 1950s), and read Gillian Flynn (‘Gone Girl’) – but frankly, Poirot or Miss Marple would do just as well.
+I would like to say this has changed because there are some great new murder mysteries about – I like to snuggle up on the sofa to watch Endeavour (‘Morse’ as a young man in the 1950s), or read Gillian Flynn (‘Gone Girl’) – but frankly, Poirot or Miss Marple would do just as well.